datakaveri/adex-developer-doc/docs/Consumer/consumer_data_access_subscription.md

 }
 ```

-It should be noted that unless an explicit policy for subscription is specified by the AIP in the ADeX Authorization Server, users cannot obtain an access token for the secure resource.
+It should be noted that unless an explicit policy for subscription is specified by the AIP, users cannot obtain an access token for the secure resource.

 ### Creating a New Subscription